When you go out on a boat, you don’t expect a bumpy ride. But you wear a life jacket anyway.

 - Publicity that could adversely affect current or future revenues

-- Likelihood of severe weather or natural disasters that would affect implementation of programs (e.g. event cancellations)
+- Likelihood of severe weather or natural disasters that would affect your income, or your ability to perform income-producing programs

-Factors that may affect how much control you have over spending may include:
+Factors that may affect how much control you have on spending may include:

 - Ability to downsize operations quickly and still sustain core programs

-- Balance of full-time permanent staff vs part-time temporary staff and/or contractors
+- Balance of full-time permanent staff versus part-time temporary staff or contractors

 - Extent to which economic or environmental events may affect demand for services

-- Long-term leases with substantial penalties for cancellation
+- Long-term leases or vendor contracts with substantial penalties for cancellation

 - Obligations to labor unions, union contracts

-- Organization’s importance in community crisis situations (e.g. if the organization’s mission involves disaster relief)
+- Your organization’s importance in community crisis situations (e.g., if the organization’s mission involves disaster relief)